TouK/nussknacker/docs/MigrationGuide.md

     * Introduced ComponentUseContextProvider in ScenarioCompiler, which retains ComponentUseCase functionality but is now intended for internal use only.
 * [#7618](https://github.com/TouK/nussknacker/pull/7618) `NonTransientException` is a normal class instead of case class.
   We recommend to create explicit classes extending this class, but still it can be created directly but with `new NonTransientException(...)`
+* [#7632](https://github.com/TouK/nussknacker/pull/7632) Simplified parameter editors API.
+  * Removed the single `editor` from the UIParameter and now only the `editors` property is available.
+  * Replaced the `editor` parameter with `editors` in the engine API `Parameter`.
+  * Similarly, `ParameterConfig` in engine API now accepts an `editors` list instead of a single editor.
+  * Removed a `DualEditor` from the components API.
+    * Added a `SpelEditor` to the components API.
+    * Added the `isMainEditor` property to the `SimpleEditor` annotation in the components API.
+    * For now on, the `SpelEditor` and `SimpleEditor` can be used together and it means that there are two available editors for a property.

 ### Other changes